Q: What is the testing process like?

 Q: Do you accept insurance?

-Washington Psychology Associates is considered an “out of network” provider, which means you may get reimbursed a percentage of our fees by your insurance company after paying us directly.
-We will be happy to assist you by providing the documentation you need to submit to your insurance to request reimbursement.
+We are an “out of network” provider, which means you may get reimbursed a percentage of our fees by your insurance company after paying us directly.
+Please allow 7 business days to process the initial intake paperwork and final bill.
+Once paid in full, we add the requesite details and send you the documentation you need to submit to your insurance to request reimbursement (this includes both service/CPT and diagnostic coding).

 Q: Do insurance companies cover testing?

 The answer to this question depends on your individual plan and insurer, as well as the type of testing being done.
-Typically, insurance companies tend not to cover Educational and Admissions testing, but may cover a percentage of broader diagnostic psychological or neuropsychological testing.
+Typically, insurance companies tend not to cover educational and admissions testing, but may cover a percentage of broader diagnostic psychological or neuropsychological testing.
 Often times, insurers base their coverage approval on a diagnosis, which cannot be determined until after the testing is complete.
+See our fees, payment & insurance tab for suggestions.

 Q: Do you offer therapy?

-We don't. however, over the years we have been fortunate to get to know some fantastic therapists all over the Dmv.
+We don't.
+However, over the years we have been fortunate to get to know some fantastic therapists throughout the DMV area.
 We are happy to help clients connect to great service providers--whether for psychological therapy/counseling, occupational therapy, speech/language work, tutoring, executive function coaching, therapeutic body work, etc.

 Q: Do you understand what is needed to quality for accommodations?

-we sure do. please see our links & resources page for information about IDEA and see how various testing companies explain their requirements for documentation.
+We sure do.
+Please see our links & resources page for information about IDEA and see how various testing companies explain their requirements for documentation (i.e. SAT, MCAT).
 Not every diagnostic finding results in accommodations... and not every person with the same diagnosis needs the same supports.
 We are well versed in these areas and happy to discuss.

 Q: How long will this whole process take?